 What are the benefits of the bulb syringe?

-The main benefit of the bulb syringe is that you can use it yourself without needing to make an appointment with your practice nurse or GP.
-It is cheap to buy and can be re-used.
+The main benefit of the bulb syringe is that you can use it yourself, it is cheap to buy and can be re-used.

 How do I use the bulb syringe?

 The bulb syringe will most likely come with instructions but below is some advice on how to use the bulb syringe (you may need a family member to help you but it really is very simple):

 1.Firstly, use olive oil or sodium bicarbonate eardrops in the ear daily for 2-3 weeks.
 Apply a generous amount twice daily into the ear leaving he ear uppermost for 5-10 minutes after applying.
 If this does not clear the wax then the bulb syringe can be used.

 2.Put some clean warm (not hot) water in a bowl.
 Squirt the bulb syringe in the water a few times to fill it up with warm water.

 3.Hold your head to one side so the affected ear is facing upwards.
 You can do this in the shower or bath or lie on the bed with a towel underneath your head.

 4.If you experience any pain during or before this procedure stop immediately and see a practice nurse or GP for a review.

 5.Gently pull your ear in an upwards and outwards direction so that the water gets better access to the ear canal.
 Hold the nozzle inside the ear (not too deeply) and GENTLY squirt the water from the bulb syringe into the ear.
 You can gently squirt more bulb syringes into the ear if require.
 Leave the water in your ear for 1-3 minutes to soften the wax.

 6.Now tilt your head over so the water can fall out.
 Wiggle the outer part of the ear to help the water and wax come out.
 You can repeat the procedure if required.